-Langkawi’s Skycab is the number 1 tourist attraction on the island and I can see why, the views from the viewing platform are amazing and certainly worth the 30 minute ride in the SkyCab to the top.
+The Skycab has been rated Langkawi’s top tourist attraction on the island and I can see why, the views from the viewing platform are amazing and certainly worth the 30 minute ride in the SkyCab to the top.
 The Skycab isn’t just about the ride though, there’s plenty to do up there and you could easily spend a whole day wandering.
+There are so many amazing things to do in Langkawi with kids.

 You ride to the top of Machincang Mountain while enjoying the beautiful sights of the Machincang Cambrian Geoforest Park below.
 There are VIP and glass bottom gondolas that provide a 360 degree view back down to the beach.
 If you’re lucky you’ll see one of the planes coming in to land at Langkawi Airport.
 You also have a fantastic view of Paradise Island 101 which is a private island full of fun activities that kids of all ages will love.
 Just a tip, if its going to be really hot I suggest you head up to the SkyCab in the morning as the gondolas are not air conditioned and they do get very warm.